Transgender Community Resources

 The LGBTQU Student Club works to provide a safe space for students from the LBGTQ community to express themselves openly and honestly.
 The group holds regular meetings that allow for students to speak about their life experiences, and they host workshops and lectures that focus on the education and support of students within the LGBTQ community.
-To learn more about this club, you can visit the Purchase Student Government Association website.
+To learn more about this club, you can visit the campus Club and Organization resource page or visit the Purchase Student Government Association website.

 Planned Parenthood at Purchase works closely with the local branch of the Planned Parenthood Action Fund, Planned Parenthood Hudson-Peconic (PPHP).
 They work to provide comprehensive and inclusive sex education for students at Purchase, and are a resource for LGBTQ+ students looking for sex ed centered around them.
 Like/Follow our Facebook page to hear about our events.

 Purchase College Athletics values and celebrates diversity and equal opportunity for all student athletes, personnel and coaches within all our athletic programs.
 See our Transgender Athlete Student Inclusion Policies for more information.